-There are few places on this planet that are nearer and dearer to my heart than the charming coastal town of Beaufort, North Carolina–which means it’s well past time to share some fun things to do in Beaufort NC!
+There are few places on this planet that are nearer and dearer to my heart than the charming coastal town of Beaufort, North Carolina–which means it’s well past time to share some fun things to do in Beaufort, NC!

 This tiny town on North Carolina’s Crystal Coast, plus its neighbors such as Atlantic Beach, Morehead City, and Pine Knoll Shores, have been the stomping grounds of summer vacations in my family for generations, and I love them all dearly.

 I grew up on Front Street in Beaufort and on the shores of Fort Macon State Park in Atlantic Beach, watching my brothers and myself grow taller and taller in our family photos between each summer of visiting what was known simply, to us, as “the beach”.